Manohar Lal Sharma

-Manohar Lal Sharma is an Supreme Court advocate, popular among Indian lawyers and known for filing many public interest litigations in India.
+Manohar Lal Sharma was a Supreme Court advocate, popular among Indian lawyers and known for filing many public interest litigations in India.
 He has been characterized as a "serial petitioner," with many of his cases dismissed at preliminary stages.

 Career

 Starting with a public interest litigation in 1991 against provisions of the Places of Worship Act, 1991, Sharma has litigated a number of issues in Indian courts that have attracted media attention.

 He had filed the first petition before the Supreme Court about the Indian coal allocation scam.
 He was also the first to challenge the government's decision to abrogate Article 370 of Indian Constitution.

 In 2007, as an independent advocate, he filed a public interest litigation petition in the Supreme Court in the case of Sant Muktabai Sahakari Sakhar Karkhana.
 That same year, he filed a PIL against the nomination of Pratibha Patil as president on grounds of financial impropriety, which was dismissed at the admissions stage.
 He also challenged the Securities and Exchange Board of India (SEBI) margin rule application and filed a case seeking a judicial committee to probe allegations against former Chief Justice of India Y. K. Sabharwal in the Delhi sealing cases; both were dismissed at admission.

 In 2008, he filed a PIL against the India–United States Civil Nuclear Agreement, which was dismissed.
 Between 2010 and 2012, he filed multiple cases against the Union of India and state governments, with many dismissed due to lack of substantial prayer and improper drafting.

 He also defended the accused in the 2012 Delhi gang rape case.
 The Delhi gang rape case shot him into the international media limelight He was, at the time, the only lawyer prepared to defend the rape accused in the face of a boycott call by various advocate associations.

 Other dismissed petitions include a December 2015 case claiming the CIA was funding the Aam Aadmi Party, a 2011 petition seeking regulation of NGO finances, and a 2017 challenge to the Indus Waters Treaty.
 In 2021, he filed a petition seeking a probe into the Pegasus spyware issue.